-Associate Professor of UCLA Urology, Director of Urology and Chair of Perioperative Services Department at Martin Luther King, Jr. Community Hospital (MLKCH).
+Associate Professor of UCLA Urology, Director of Urology and Chair of Perioperative Services Department at Martin Luther King, Jr. Community Hospital (MLKCH) and UCLA Urology Director of Justice, Equity, Diversity and Inclusion.
 Dr. Frencher received his MD from Albert Einstein College of Medicine and concurrently his MPH as a Macys Scholar from Columbia University's Mailman School for Public Health, his residency in General Surgery and Urology from Yale-New Haven Hospital and completed a Robert Wood Johnson Foundation Clinical Scholars Program at the University of California Los Angeles.
 He will focus on men's health, outcomes and community-partnered research, as well as leading the urology effort at MLKCH.

 Staff Physician and Voluntary Assistant Clinical Professor of Urology.
 Dr. Gelbard earned his medical degree from University of California, Davis School of Medicine.
 His postgraduate residency training involved two years in general surgery, then four years in urology at the UCLA School of Medicine.
 His clinical and research interests are primary focused on the treatment of Peyronie’s disease, as well as other general urology and male urology conditions.